theRenard/V4/README.md

 1. fucking Parcel
 2. fucking TypeScript 4
+3. fucking Scss
-3. fucking eslint
+4. fucking eslint

-No fucking React or fucking Vue or fucking Angular or fucking Svelte or some fucking framework, just fucking scss.
+No fucking React or fucking Vue or fucking Angular or fucking Svelte or some fucking francy framework.

 No fucking unit tests, no fucking e2e tests, just two fucking scripts: